 - (make-will-executor) returns a new will executor with no managed values. - (will-executor? v) returns #t if v is a will executor, #f otherwise. - (will-register executor v proc) registers the value v with the will procedure proc in the will executor executor.
-When v is proven unreachable, then the procedure proc may be called with v as its argument via will-execute or will-try-execute. - (will-execute executor) invokes the will procedure for a single "unreachable" value registered with the executor executable.
+When v is proven unreachable, then the procedure proc is ready to be called with v as its argument via will-execute or will-try-execute. - (will-execute executor) invokes the will procedure for a single "unreachable" value registered with the executor executable.
 The value(s) returned by the will procedure is the result of the will-execute call.
 If no will is ready for immediate execution, will-execute blocks until one is ready. - (will-try-execute executor) is like will-execute if a will is ready for immediate execution.
 Otherwise, #f is returned.

-If a value is registered with multiple wills, the wills are executed in the reverse order of registration.
-Since executing a will procedure makes the value reachable again, the value must be proven unreachable once again before another of the wills is executed.
+If a value is registered with multiple wills (in one or multiple executors), the wills are readied in the reverse order of registration.
+Since readying a will procedure makes the value reachable again, the will must be executed and the value must be proven unreachable once again before another of the wills is readied or executed.
+However, wills for distinct unreachable values are readied at the same time, regardless of whether the values are reachable from each other.

-If the content value of a weak box is registered with a will executor, the weak box's content is not changed to #f until all wills have been executed for the value and the value has been proven unreachable again.
+If the content value of a weak box (and/or a key in a weak hash table) is registered with a will executor, the weak box's content is not changed to #f (and/or the weak hash table entry is not removed) until all wills have been executed for the value and the value has been proven unreachable again.